 By conducting a competitive analysis we discovered the following:

-• These findings helped me identify both common standards in the sector and key gaps that could present opportunities for differentiation in the Coin app.
+• These findings helped me identify both common standards in the travel inspiration space and clear gaps — particularly around serenity, crowd-avoidance, and curation — that present a strong opportunity for Hidden Gem to differentiate itself.

 User Interview